mattst/sublime-set-name-of-unsaved-buffer/README.md

 ## Set Name Of Unsaved Buffer - Plugin for Sublime Text

-This is a simple Sublime Text plugin which allows the user to quickly and easily set the name of an unsaved buffer so that the name is shown in the buffer's file name tab, in the side bar, in the drop-down list of files, and in the show files overlay.
+This is a simple Sublime Text plugin which allows the user to quickly and easily set the name of an unsaved buffer so that the name is shown in the buffer's name tab, in the side bar, in the drop-down list of buffers, and in the show files overlay.
 The purpose of the plugin is so that temporary buffers can be conveniently given a name and thereby switched to easily, this is especially useful if there are more than one temporary buffers in use.

-When the plugin is run it will display an input panel for the user to enter a name for the unsaved file.
-The plugin will not allow users to change the name of a saved file for obvious reasons.
-Clearly entering a path as the name is inadvisable because the file's name would be a path but no path would be set.
+When the plugin is run it will display an input panel for the user to enter a name for the unsaved buffer.
+The plugin will not change the name of a saved buffer for obvious reasons.
+Clearly entering a path as the name is inadvisable because the buffer's name would be a path but no path would be set.

 It is such a simple plugin that there are no plans to submit it to [Package Control](http://packagecontrol.io), so anyone who wants to use it will have to install it manually.